Alma native Chad Burris wrapping his third show on Broadway, ‘Almost Famous’

 Burris says a typical show day means "working on my own writing projects at home, cuddled up next to my dog.
 I have to be at the show about 45 minutes before curtain.
 Lots of rest."

 Although "Almost Famous" had a short run -- it debuted Nov.
-3 and is scheduled to close today -- Burris was lucky enough to have his parents in town for the opening.
+3 and closed Jan.
+8 -- Burris was lucky enough to have his parents in town for the opening.
 "Seeing them so happy and proud is the best part of this experience," he says.

 "I've been lucky to perform in three beautiful Broadway theaters," Burris goes on.
 "Every time I look out [from the stage], I think of the 15-year-old version of me who was seeing his first Broadway show and thinking performing on a stage like that seemed so far away.
 As I walk across to my dressing room, I look out and think, 'We did it, kid.'"